KWR-Water/pipepermcalc/documentation/source/tutorial.rst

 Example 2 - Simple reverse example
 ----------------------------------
-Example reverse calculation for a single pipe segment.
 In a reverse calculation the groundwater concentration is unknown and the drinking water concentration is set to a given value, often this value will be the drinking water limit.
+This calculations gives us the maximum concentration in groundwater which is possible without exceeding the set drinking water concentration.

 The initial two steps are the same, defining the pipe segments and creating a pipe: